Top 10 Things to Do in Italy: Planning Your Italian Journey

 Sicily: The Honest Beauty of the Mediterranean

-In the northeast of Sicily, you can see the remains of the ancient Greek theater in Taormina and the one in the city of Siracusa.
-You can also visit Palermo, the largest Sicilian town, and Savoca, the most beautiful Italian village.
+You can also visit Palermo, the largest Sicilian town, and Savoca, where scenes from The Godfather were filmed.
 Besides important cultural and historical sites, you can also enjoy extraordinary Sicilian beaches, like Mondello and Fontano Bianche.

 Sicily is also a famous wine region.
 Find quality wineries and bring home top local wines.
 Don’t forget to try local Sicilian cuisine.
 Cannoli and the Sicilian pizza Sfincione are awesome.